Shruti1632/Shruti1632/README.md

 <p align="justify">
 🌱 Outside of coding, you’ll often find me exploring the outdoors, experimenting with new recipes or painting.
 I’m also actively involved in social initiatives through the NGO Shasya Foundation, where I contribute to community outreach and volunteering activities.
 I approach both technology and life with curiosity, empathy and a continuous desire to grow. </p>
 <p align="justify">
-⌨ GitHub is my platform to collaborate, innovate and contribute to the vibrant global developer community.
-I’m always open to new connections and opportunities to build something extraordinary.
-Let's collaborate and create something impactful! </p>
+⌨ GitHub is where I share my work, collaborate with developers worldwide and contribute to meaningful open-source projects.
+I’m always open to new connections, knowledge exchange and opportunities that challenge me to grow.
+Let’s connect and create impactful solutions that make a difference! </p>

 > *"Turning caffeine into code, one line at a time."* 🚀👨‍💻